Mammography and breast screening

 Rapid diagnostic breast care service

-If further treatment is required the breast care nurse consultant can quickly refer you to our Cancer Centre or breast care service, which offers an end-to-end care pathway for the diagnosis and treatment of breast cancer.
+If further treatment is required the breast care nurse consultant can quickly refer you to our rapid diagnostic breast care service.